ubreddy/rezolve-docs/docs/reference/Adding-Bot-in-Teams-App-Locally-v3.md

 ---
-title: 'Adding Bot in Teams App Locally v3'
+title: 'Adding bot v3'
 sidebar_position: 1
 status:
 whatsPending:
 ---

-# Adding Bot in Teams App Locally v3
+# Adding bot v3

 Adding the Bot to Your Teams Locally
 1. Click “Apps” from the menu bar on the bottom left side